aminulsec/aminulsec/README.md

 ## Get in Touch

-- 💬 **Ask Me About**: Cybersecurity, Python, and secure coding practices.
+- 💬 **Ask Me About**: Cybersecurity, Java, and secure coding practices.
 - 📫 **Contact**: Let’s connect—I'm always open to collaboration!

 ---